 Located 40 minutes southeast of Fez, Morocco, Bhalil village is not on the beaten track of tourism.
-Nestled in the Middle Atlas mountains at 1,000m a.s.l., the village is distinguished for its unique still inhabited cave houses and coloured homes.
-It reminds me of Chefchaouen, but much more calm, peaceful, and not touristy.
+Nestled in the Middle Atlas mountains at 1,000m a.s.l., the village is distinguished for its unique cave houses and coloured homes.
+It reminds me of Chefchaouen, but much more calm, peaceful, and not as touristy.

 I discovered Bhalil in Morocco by accident, exploring what to see close to Fez.
 The cave houses, playfully coloured streets, and funky objects hung on the walls were worth a day’s visit.
 When I asked my friends from Fez to visit Bhalil, they asked: “Why?
 What is there to see?”
 Even the local guide in Bhalil told me that Moroccans rarely visit Bhalil; they prefer the nearby Sefrou or the European-looking Ifrane.

 The easiest way to reach Bhalil is to rent a car or hire a private driver.
 There’s no bus from Fez to Bhalil, but you could get a local bus to Sefrou and then take the shared taxi (around 4 Dh one way).

 Alternatively, in Fez you can take a shared taxi to Sefrou, departing near Menzeh ZALAGH boutique hôtel&sky in the Ville Nouvelle.

 Coming to Morocco?
 Book your consultation